eandr127/SpigotPatcher/README.md

 -----
 See the [initial release announcement](http://www.spigotmc.org/threads/29091/) or [this wiki page](http://www.spigotmc.org/wiki/spigot-patcher/) for detailed usage instructions on how to use SpigotPatcher.
 For command line invocation, simply run the program without any arguments.

+For automatic patching use the command "java -jar SpigotPatcher.jar -i -dl OutputFile.jar

 Changelog
 ---------